raymondhs/statnlp-sp-neural/readme.md

 ## Contact

-Raymond Hendy Susanto and Wei Lu
-Singapore University of Technology and Design
+Raymond Hendy Susanto and Wei Lu, Singapore University of Technology and Design

 Please drop an email at raymond_susanto@sutd.edu.sg for questions.